 The conventional wisdom among economists is that direct subsidies have played little role in fostering changes in Japan's industrial composition.
-As shown in Figure 1, the declining sectors of agriculture, forestry, fishing, and coal mining have typically accounted for 90 percent or more of direct onbudget subsidies, and one study by the Japanese government found that only one sector, food processing, received direct subsidies exceeding 0.1 percent of GDP originating in that sector (Saxonhouse, 1983).
+As shown in Figure 1, the declining sectors of agriculture, forestry, fishing, and coal mining have typically accounted for 90 percent or more of direct on-budget subsidies in the period after 1955, and one study by the Japanese government found that only one sector, food processing, received direct subsidies exceeding 0.1 percent of GDP originating in that sector (Saxonhouse, 1983).